felipebasurto/CashLens/README.md

 2. **Integration with YOLOv8**: Leveraging the capabilities of YOLOv8, CashLens aims at coin detection.

-3. **Built on Ultralytics Hub**: CashLens is built on the Ultralytics hub, providing a good starting point for those exploring computer vision.
+3. **Built on Ultralytics Hub**: CashLens is built on the Ultralytics hub, providing a magnificient starting point for those exploring computer vision.
+It makes everything so easy.

 ## System Requirements